bongiozzo/musica_mustdie/output/band_europe.md

 # Europe

+Sweden Hard Rock

-Дискография
+## Дискография

-"Europe" 1983, Hard Rock
+### "Europe" 1983, Hard Rock

-"Wings of Tomorrow" 1984, Hard Rock
+### "Wings of Tomorrow" 1984, Hard Rock

-"The Final Countdown" 1986, Hard Rock
+### "The Final Countdown" 1986, Hard Rock

+1. The Final Countdown
+2. Rock The Night
+3. Carrie
+4. Danger On The Track
+5. Ninja
+6. Cherokee
+7. Time Has Come
+8. Heart Of Stone
+9. On The Loose
+10. Love Chaser

+Mic Michaeli
+John Leven
+Joey Tempest
+John Norum
+Ian Haugland

+(P)c 1986

-"Out of This World" 1988, Hard Rock
+### "Out of This World" 1988, Hard Rock

+1 Superstitious 4:35 (Europe)
+2 Let the Good Times Rock 4:04 (Europe)
+3 Open Your Heart (Europe)
+4 More Than Meets the Eye 3:20 (Europe)
+5 Coast to Coast 4:00 (Europe)
+6 Ready or Not 4:05 (Europe)
+7 Sign of the Times 4:15 (Europe)
+8 Just the Beginning 4:32 (Europe)
+9 Never Say Die 4:00 (Europe)
+10 Lights and Shadows (Europe)
+11 Tower's Callin' 3:48 (Europe)
+12 Tomorrow (Europe)

-"Prisoners in Paradise" 1991, Hard Rock
+### "Prisoners in Paradise" 1991, Hard Rock

+1. All or Nothing
+2. Halfway to Heaven
+3. I'll Cry for You
+4. Little Bit of Lovin'
+5. Talk to Me
+6. Seventh Sign
+7. Prisoners in Paradise
+8. Bad Blood
+9. Home Land
+10. Got Your Mind in the Gutter
+11. 'Til My Heart Beats Down Your Door
+12. Girl from Lebanon

-"Start From the Dark" 2004, Hard Rock
+### "Start From the Dark" 2004, Hard Rock

+01. Got to Have Faith
+02. Start from the Dark
+03. Flames
+04. Hero
+05. Wake Up Call
+06. Reason
+07. Song #12
+08. Run With You
+09. Sucker
+10. Spirit of the Underdog
+11. America
+12. Settle for Love

-"Hero (single)" 2004, Hard Rock
+### "Hero (single)" 2004, Hard Rock

-"Last Look At Eden" 2009, Hard Rock
+### "Last Look At Eden" 2009, Hard Rock

-"Bag of bones" 2012, Hard Rock
+### "Bag of bones" 2012, Hard Rock

 ## Отношения с другими группами